 IIAN is a network of practitioners affiliated with ASSITEJ International, the international association of theatres for children and young people, and has been created in collaboration with the TYA/UK’s Accessibility/Inclusion Team and the Kennedy Center’s VSA .

-At this time, the network is managed by a small team of volunteers who are as follows:
+At this time, the network is managed by a small board of volunteers who are as follows:

-The Core Group shares the responsibility of administrating the network and is chaired by Daryl Beeton, the secretary to the Core Group is Vicky Ireland of TYA/UK.
+The Board shares the responsibility of administrating the network and is chaired by Jon Dafydd-Kidd, the secretary to the Board is Vicky Ireland.

 So how can the wider TYA community get involved?